Lombards: Language

-The Lombardic language is extinct (unless Cimbrian and Mocheno represent surviving dialects).
+Unless Cimbrian and Mòcheno represent surviving dialects, the Lombardic language is extinct.
 It declined beginning in the seventh century, but may have been in scattered use until as late as about the year 1000.
 Only fragments of the language have survived, the main evidence being individual words quoted in Latin texts.
 In the absence of Lombardic texts, it is not possible to draw any conclusions about the language's morphology and syntax.
 The genetic classification of the language depends entirely on phonology.
-Since there is evidence that Lombardic participated in, and indeed shows some of the earliest evidence for, the High German consonant shift, it is usually classified as an Elbe Germanic or Upper German dialect.
+Since there is evidence that Lombardic participated in, and indeed shows some of the earliest evidence for, the High German consonant shift, it is usually classified as an Upper German dialect descended from Elbe Germanic.

 Lombardic fragments are preserved in runic inscriptions.
 Primary source texts include short inscriptions in the Elder Futhark, among them the "bronze capsule of Schretzheim" (c.
 600) and the silver belt buckle found in Pforzen, Ostallgäu (Schwaben).
 A number of Latin texts include Lombardic names, and Lombardic legal texts contain terms taken from the legal vocabulary of the vernacular.
 In 2005, Emilia Denčeva argued that the inscription of the Pernik sword may be Lombardic.

+Paul the Deacon, writing about 790 AD, mentioned that in his time the Bavarians and Saxons, and "other peoples of the same language lingua", were still singing songs about King Alboin (died 572 AD).
+This indicates that at least for the use of such songs, there was still a shared language connecting at least the Saxons and Bavarians, and possibly also the Langobardi.

 The Italian language preserves a large number of Lombardic words, although it is not always easy to distinguish them from other Germanic borrowings such as those from Gothic or from Frankish.
 They often bear some resemblance to English words, as Lombardic was akin to Old Saxon.
-For instance, landa from land, guardia from wardan (warden), guerra from werra (war), ricco from rikki (rich), and guadare from wadjan (to wade).
+For instance, guardia from wardan (warden), guerra from werra (war), ricco from rikki (rich), and guadare from wadjan (to wade).

-The Codice diplomatico longobardo, a collection of legal documents, makes reference to many Lombardic terms, some of them still in use in the Italian language:
+The Codice diplomatico longobardo, a collection of legal documents, makes reference to many terms of Germanic origin, some of them still in use in the Italian language:

-barba (beard), marchio (mark), maniscalco (blacksmith), aia (courtyard), braida (suburban meadow), borgo (burg, village), fara (fundamental unity of Lombard social and military organization, presently used as toponym), picco (peak, mountain top, also used as toponym), sala (hall, room, also used as toponym), staffa (stirrup), stalla (stable), sculdascio, faida (feud), manigoldo (scoundrel), sgherro (henchman); fanone (baleen), stamberga (hovel); anca (hip), guancia (cheek), nocca (knuckle), schiena (back); gazza (magpie), martora (marten); gualdo (wood, presently used as toponym), pozza (pool); verbs like bussare (to knock), piluccare (to peck), russare (to snore).
+marchio (mark), maniscalco (blacksmith), braida (suburban meadow), borgo (burg, village), fara (fundamental unity of Lombard social and military organization, presently used as toponym), sala (hall, room, also used as toponym), staffa (stirrup), stalla (stable), sculdascio, faida (feud), manigoldo (scoundrel), sgherro (henchman); fanone (baleen), stamberga (hovel); anca (hip), guancia (cheek), nocca (knuckle), schiena (back); gazza (magpie), martora (marten); gualdo (wood, presently used as toponym); verbs like bussare (to knock), russare (to snore).